San Jose City Hall: Artwork

+Civic Plaza attracts relatively little foot traffic apart from organized events, owing in part to heat reflecting off City Hall and a lack of shade.
+However, temporary art installations occasionally attract crowds from the busier parts of downtown.
+A light art installation titled "Sonic Runway" illuminated the sidewalk on Santa Clara Street from November 3, 2017, to March 9, 2018, as part of the Playa to the Paseo partnership between the city and the Burning Man project.
+It returned in 2021 and is expected to remain on display until 2028.
+It consists of a tunnel of colorfully lit, pedestrian-activated arches set to music.

 A 2005 series of 16 art installations by Andrew Leicester, titled "Parade of Floats", adorns various sidewalks in the neighborhood immediately surrounding city hall.
 Each float represents an element of San Jose's cultural and historical diversity.
 The floor of the westbound City Hall bus rapid transit stop features a collage that illustrates the patent filing process.

 A 9 ft, 4000 lb statue of Christopher Columbus was installed in the lobby of the Civic Center facility in 1958 to celebrate the local Italian-American community.
 In the 2000s, the city moved it to the lobby of the current city hall.
 On March 10, 2018, the statue was removed from city hall and relocated to the Italian American Heritage Foundation following a petition by the Brown Berets.